wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.I.7

 <p class=fip id=p7>
-7.&emsp;The Atonement itself radiates nothing but truth.
+7. The Atonement itself radiates nothing but truth.
 <sup>2</sup>It therefore epitomises harmlessness and sheds only blessing.
 <sup>3</sup>It could not do this if it arose from anything but perfect innocence.
 <sup>4</sup>Innocence is wisdom because it is unaware of evil, and evil does not exist.